vascabarkapa/blurred-image-frame/README.md

 <canvas hidden id="yourCanvasId" width="500" height="500"></canvas>
 ```

-Feel free to adjust the HTML elements and canvas dimensions according to your specific project requirements.
+Feel free to tailor the HTML elements and canvas dimensions in accordance with the specific requirements of your
+project.
+Furthermore, you are encouraged to formally customize the styling, integrate supplementary features, or make
+any necessary adjustments to align with the distinctive needs and objectives of your project.

 ## License